usnistgov/ARIAC_docs/docs/competition/orders.rst

 Orders
 ======

 The main task of the competition is to complete orders.
-After the competition is started orders will be published on the topic :topic:`/ariac/orders`.
+After the competition is started, orders will be published on the topic :topic:`/ariac/orders`.
 Each order will request competitors to complete one of three possible tasks (:ref:`KITTING_TASK`, :ref:`ASSEMBLY_TASK`, or :ref:`COMBINED_TASK`).
 An order has the following specifications:

   * :yamlname:`id` Each order in a trial has a unique id.
 The id is an eight character alphanumeric string.